Igor-Jovic/SongRecommenderClustering/README.md

 ### Prerequisites

-In order to use this tool Song Database is needed along with necessary .csv files which can be found here https://drive.google.com/drive/folders/0B3MZlBNxyLNuQzd0bFIwbzN6LXM?usp=sharing
+In order to use this tool songs database is needed along with necessary .csv files.
+The DB dump and .csv files can be found here https://drive.google.com/drive/folders/0B3MZlBNxyLNuQzd0bFIwbzN6LXM?usp=sharing